 Water or Coconut Milk (just choose one)

 * If using coconut milk, you need two extractions.
 For the first extraction, just add a little water then squeeze out its milk in a bowl.
 Strain the coconut milk then set aside.
 For the second extraction, add more water than the first one then squeeze out its milk in a bowl.
 Strain then set aside.

 * For the mung beans, wash properly.
 Bring mung beans and water to a boil in a pot.
 Cook until soft.
 Set aside.

 In a cooking pot, heat olive oil.
 Sauté garlic, onions, ginger, red bell pepper and tanlad.
 Add softened monggo.
 Mix well.
 Add water or coconut milk (second extraction).
 Season with salt.
 Bring to boil.
 Add malunggay and spring onions.
 Mix well.
-Add coconut milk (first extraction).
-Remove tanlad before serving.
+Add coconut milk (first extraction) if you used coconut milk instead of water.
+Remove tanlad before serving (optional).
 Serve hot with white rice.